Boy, girl, and all-gender cabin options

 Throughout the camping community, camps have been expanding cabin choices to affirm all campers’ gender identities.
-With best practices from other successful camps, we’re proud to pilot in 2022 the option for Tanadoona campers ages 10 and up to select the cabin of their preference: girl, boy, or all-gender cabin.
+After a positive response to our pilot in 2022 and using best practices from other successful camps, we’re proud to offer the option again in 2023 for campers ages 10+ to select the cabin of their preference: girl, boy, or all-gender cabin.

 As with anything new, we know you may have questions; we’ve compiled answers and additional information below.